medialab/webclim_propagation_graphs_facebook/README.md

 * "Appearances-Grid view 15_05_2020.csv"
 * "Reviews _ Fact-checks-Grid view 15_05_2020.csv"

-You should also get a crowdtangle token and write it in a `config.json` file similar to the `config.json.example` file (except that you should write the token value instead of "blablabla").
+You should also get a CrowdTangle token and write it in a `config.json` file similar to the `config.json.example` file (except that you should write the token value instead of "blablabla").

 ### Run the analysis topic by topic